 In 1991, Allen was named one of the “Hot Choreographers in Film and Video” by Point of View Magazine.
 He was the founder and Artistic Director of the Boston Summer Dance Festival.
 He has judged many pageants, coached talent at Miss America and served as a judge in the Miss Ohio Pageant.

-Tommy Coye has been a faculty member of The Jeannette Neill Dance Studio (JNDS) for more than twenty years, teaching jazz, musical theatre dance and video dance in the studio’s various adult and teen programs.
-He is currently teaching musical theatre dance at the Boston Conservatory, has taught musical theatre dance at Emerson College and video dance classes at Sports Club/LA Boston, as well as master classes and workshops throughout New England.
-Tommy is also the Associate Managing Director for JNDS.
+Tommy Coye, Managing Director of JNDS, has been a faculty member of The Jeannette Neill Dance Studio (JNDS) for more than thirty years, teaching jazz, musical theatre dance and video dance in the studio’s various adult and teen programs.
+He has served as Director of the Powered by Dance teen summer dance intensive since 2013 as well as Production Director of the JNDS bi-annual repertory concerts.
+Tommy is currently teaching musical theatre dance at the Boston Conservatory, has taught musical theatre dance at Emerson College as well as master classes and workshops throughout New England.

 As a performer and choreographer, Tommy’s work has been seen both nationally and internationally: touring with major recording stars, opening for entertainment headliners, performing in product presentations for major sportswear companies, commercials, as well as at global corporate events, on cruise ships, and in regional theatres, supper clubs, casinos and arenas throughout the world.

-Tommy has also been involved with Boston Youth Moves (BYM), a non-profit pre-professional dance training ground for teens, since its inception in 1990.
-Having been actively involved in virtually every aspect of the BYM organization, he served as Board President for over 15 years and currently serves as Chair of Development.
-Additionally, he continues to serve as an adjunct faculty member as a choreographer and styles instructor.
+Tommy was also deeply involved with Boston Youth Moves (BYM), a non-profit pre-professional dance training ground for teens, since its inception in 1990 through its closure in 2017.
+Having been actively involved in virtually every aspect of the BYM organization, he served as Board President for over 15 years as well as Chair of Fundraising and Development.
+Additionally, he served as an adjunct faculty member as a choreographer and styles instructor.